*that aren't from movies about Jesus

 What makes it a crucifixion scene?

-K, this allegory is pretty ham-handed but, as the aforementioned Jesuit Priest who taught me film criticism used to say, "It's all there.".
+the aforementioned Jesuit Priest who taught me film criticism used to say, "It's all there.".
 First, there's the outstretched arms and the slightly bent knees: you know, you basic Christ on a the cross position.
 Then Heston bleeds profusely from the wound inflicted by a large spear (yes, yes, he was not stabbed exactly in the side but let's not too holier than thou about every little detail, okay?).
 Not to mention the fact that the man has just effectively saved all of humanity from its own, you might say "sins", with a serum that was literally made from Heston's own blood.

 Once it's all laid out like that, the symbolism is pretty forced and, frankly, even as these kinds of things go, kind of silly in how seriously it takes itself.